 - Optimize and Govern: Create and document a governance plan that will maximize your ROI as it is critical to successfully sustaining the new platform.
 We have implemented such projects and can customize per your needs.

 As a trusted advisor to numerous customers out there and a leading Microsoft Managed Services Partner (MSP), we at Cambay Consulting want to share some of our strategies to implement a truly innovative and world-class Desktop-as-a-Service (DaaS) solution.
-We recently hosted a webinar where we showcased how we are helping our customers migrate their workloads to Windows Virtual Desktop.
+We recently hosted a webinar where we showcased how we are helping our customers migrate their workloads to Azure Virtual Desktop.
 To learn more, view the on-demand webinar recording by clicking below:

 Azure Practice Lead